-See a GP if you have any typical symptoms of polycystic ovary syndrome (PCOS).
+See your GP if you have any typical symptoms of polycystic ovary syndrome (PCOS).

 They'll also arrange for you to have a number of hormone tests to find out whether the excess hormone production is caused by PCOS or another hormone-related condition.